 “I was absolutely bowled over by your wonderful presentation.
 You were so well and truly alive and in touch with your creative instinct.
 It was really thrilling to listen to the passion in your voice and the beauty of the music on the different instruments.”Anne Baring – Author of The Dream of the Cosmos

 Hello and welcome.
 I am Paula Tait – Voice Alchemist, Therapeutic Musician and Song Keeper.
 I am here to share the profound power of sound and music to transform ourselves and our world.
 To do so, I draw upon the spiritual wisdom of the world’s musical traditions, as well as my own background in sound-based yoga, healing and therapy.

-Along the way, I have played for some interesting clients such as The National Trust, The Woodland Trust, Mercedes Benz, The Royal Institute of British Architects, The Scotch Malt Whisky Society, The Irish Ambassador to the UK and Vinnie Jones and The England Football Team.
-I’ve also played in some stunning venues, including Cliveden, Leeds Castle, Stourhead, Woburn Abbey, The National Botanic Gardens of Wales and The Bodleian Library, Oxford.
-Perhaps my most unusual performance has been live on BBC1’s Crimewatch, playing an example of a stolen harp for over six million viewers.
+My journey began as a professional singer and harpist.
+For over 20 years my performances have included television, radio and concert appearances in the UK, Ireland, Europe and Australia.
+Some of the notable clients that I have played for include The National Trust, The Woodland Trust, Mercedes Benz, The Royal Institute of British Architects, The Scotch Malt Whisky Society and The England Football Team.
+I’ve also played in some stunning venues, including Leeds Castle, Stourhead, Woburn Abbey, The National Botanic Gardens of Wales and The Bodleian Library, Oxford.
+Probably my most unusual performance has been live on BBC1’s Crimewatch, playing an example of a stolen harp for over six million viewers.

 “Lots of very positive feedback from your audience of last week, some examples : magical, inspiring, delightful, quality of reflective peace.”Helen, Bedford Quaker Meeting